 An ultrasound exam revealed that our patient had clinically significant reflux in her common femoral, greater saphenous vein (GSV), and small saphenous vein (SSV) in both of her legs.
 She also had many tributaries (branching varicose veins) off of her GSVs and SSVs.
 These ultrasound results confirmed that our patient was affected by C6 chronic venous disease in her left leg and C4A disease in her right leg according to the CEAP classification system.

-Given the extent of our patient’s vein disease, we opted to treat the GSV and SSV in both of her legs with radiofrequency ablation, followed by foam sclerotherapy to take care of the tributaries - effectively shutting down all of her diseased veins.
+Given the extent of our patient’s vein disease, we opted to treat the GSV and SSV in both of her legs with radiofrequency ablation, followed by foam sclerotherapy to take care of the tributaries – effectively shutting down all of her diseased veins.
 Following treatment, the patient’s symptoms of swelling, heaviness, and pain dramatically improved.
-Her ulcer healed, and her skin color returned to a normal tone with some visual artifact of the previous ulceration.
+Her ulcer healed, and her skin color returned to a normal tone with some visual artifacts of the previous ulceration.
 Our patient has since reported that she is now able to work pain free and her quality of life has majorly improved.

 Our patient before (left) and after (right) vein treatment for her venous leg ulcer.